nikolaydubina/go-cover-treemap/README.md

 only folders
 ![example-hugo-files](docs/hugo-only-folders.svg)

-only folders without aggregation (heat property not preserved)
+only folders without aggregation (heat and size property not preserved)
 ![example-hugo-files](docs/hugo-only-folders-no-aggregation.svg)